rcastro-lgc/TestCasesGenerator/README.md

 ## 📘 Philosophy

-ProRef is not just automation.
+FuzeTestAI is not just automation.
 It's structured augmentation for QA and product teams — turning noisy backlogs and meetings into actionable, testable knowledge.

 ---